 4. Approve or deny the invoice

-You can approve or deny the invoice from either the invoice summary, or the Documents & Timeline page.
+You can approve or deny the invoice from either the invoice summary, or the Documents and Timeline page.

-Just select Approve or Deny in the bottom-left of either page.
+Just click Approve or Deny at the bottom of either page.
 You'll then see a message asking you to confirm your choice.

-If you'd like to add a comment supporting your decision, tick the Add Comment checkbox.
+If you'd like to add a comment supporting your decision, click the arrow within the Approve or Deny button, and then click Approve/Deny with comment.

-Just enter your comment in the box, and select the button to confirm your choice.
+Just enter your comment in the box, and click the button to confirm your choice.

 What happens next?